stsaz/phiola/README.md

 | Requirements         | glibc-2.41 | macOS 14 | Windows 7 | Android 8 (ARM64), Android 6 (ARM) |
 | HW Requirements      | AMD64, ARM64 | ARM64 | AMD64 | ARM64, ARM(incomplete) |

-> Important: ALAC decoder is disabled by default in phiola/Android because of potential security issues (see https://github.com/macosforge/alac).
+> Important: the ALAC decoder is disabled by default because of potential security issues (see https://github.com/macosforge/alac).
+You can still enable it on Android via `Settings -> Enable Deprecated Modules (ALAC)`; on desktop — by adding `DeprecatedMods` to `phiola.conf`.

 ## Install